ibm-cloud-docs/cloud-native/topic-api-rest-create.md

 ### Generating the API implementation
 {: #code-first}

-You can use the open-source [OpenAPI generator](https://github.com/OpenAPITools/openapi-generator){: external} to create a skeleton project for your service implementation from an OpenAPI definition.
+You can use the open source [OpenAPI generator](https://github.com/OpenAPITools/openapi-generator){: external} to create a skeleton project for your service implementation from an OpenAPI definition.
 You can specify the language or framework for the skeleton from the command line.
 For example, to create a Java project for the sample PetStore API that uses generic JAX-RS method annotations, you specify the following command:

 ```bash
 openapi-generator generate -g jaxrs-cxf-cdi -i ./petstore.yaml -o petstore --api-package=com.ibm.petstore